mauricioszabo/atom-chlorine/docs/quickstart.md

 # Using Clojure with Atom Quickstart

-This is a quick guide for beginners in Clojure and/or Atom.
+This is a quick guide.
+If you are new to Clojure or Atom, start here.
 It will cover all steps to set up environment and start coding!

 ## Requirements